MuseumofModernArt/sol/README.md

 # Releases

-To create a release, merge all PRs that will be part of it into `master.
+To create a release, merge all PRs that will be part of it into `master`.

 Then with `master` checked out, run `yarn release 1.0.0`, replacing 1.0.0 with the release version number.